Azure/azure-sdk/docs/java/introduction.md

 ### Service Client

 Service clients are the main starting points for developers calling Azure services with the Azure SDK.
 Each client library should have at least one client in its main namespace, so it’s easy to discover.
-The guidelines in this section describe patterns for the design of a service client.
+The guidelines in this section describe patterns for the design of a service client, however, because in Java the guidelines below require both a synchronous and an asynchronous service client, the sections below are split into general guidance, followed by sync- and async-specific guidance.

 {% include requirement/MUST id="java-service-client-name" %} name service client types with the _Client_ suffix (for example, `ConfigurationClient`).